feelpp/feelpp/Tutorial/08-Model.md

 # Introduction {#Intro}

 It is well known an equation can describe a huge range of physical problems.
 Each of theses problems will have a particular environment, but the equation to solve will be the same.
 To make our program applicable to theses range of problem, we have defined a model.

 # What is a model {#What}

 A model is defined by :
 - a Name
 - a Description
-- a Modele
+- a Model
 - [Parameters](@ref Parameters)
 - [Materials](@ref Materials)
 - [Boundary Conditions](@ref BoundaryConditions)